chocolatey/docs/input/en-us/choco/commands/find.md

      Detailed - Alias for verbose.

      --disable-repository-optimizations, --disable-package-repository-optimizations
      Disable Package Repository Optimizations - Do not use optimizations for reducing bandwidth with repository queries during package install/upgrade/outdated operations.
 Should not generally be used, unless a repository needs to support older methods of query.
-When disabled, this makes queries similar to the way they were done in Chocolatey v0.10.11 and before.
+When disabled, this makes queries similar to the way they were done in earlier versions of Chocolatey.
 Overrides the default feature 'usePackageRepositoryOptimizations' set to 'True'.

      --audit, --showaudit, --show-audit, --show-audit-info